somexlab/somexlab.github.io/content/tour/index.md

           position: right
           color: '#666'
       - title: FastDDM
         content: 'FastDDM is a robust Python package we engineered to streamline the analysis of Differential Dynamic Microscopy experiments.
 Dive into the core of FastDDM and discover how its integration with C++ and CUDA elevates performance, offering rapid and precise execution on both CPU and GPU.
-For more information contact [E. Lattuada]({{< relref "/authors/Enrico/_index.md" >}}).'
+For more information contact [M. Lavaud]({{< relref "/authors/Maxime/_index.md" >}}).'
         align: left
         background:
           image: